Dents in the Mirror: A Novel Probe of Dark Matter Substructure in Galaxy Clusters from the Astrometric Asymmetry of Lensed Arcs: Constraining the Subhalo Mass Fraction with Real Arcs

 Following the statistical method outlined in Section \ref{txt:methodology}, we derive constraints on $f_{\rm sub}$ using AS1063 System 1 and the Warhol arc.
 With the conditions presented in Section \ref{txt:upperlimits}, we present the posteriors for the two arcs in Figure \ref{fig:fullconstraints}.

-Beginning with AS1063 System 1, we constrain at 68\% CI $\log f_{\rm sub} = -2.36^{+0.56}_{-0.89}$.
+Beginning with AS1063 System 1, we constrain at 68\% CI $\log f_{\rm sub} = -2.44^{+0.61}_{-0.86}$.
 This is the first constraint on $f_{\rm sub}$ using our presented methodology.
 That being said, it is important to scrutinize the limitations of this constraint.
 The primary limitation concerns the underlying assumption that asymmetry is solely caused by astrometric perturbations from dark matter subhalos.
 It is important to realize that AS1063 System 1 is a very large perpendicular arc extending $\sim$7" perpendicularly from the critical curve, which is roughly twice the length of the fiducial perpendicular arc that we consider earlier in the paper.
 Therefore, it is less clear whether subhalos will be the dominant perturbing effect for the arc.
 Due to its size, it is possible that macrolens scale perturbations may contribute more to the arc's asymmetry.
 To test this further, future studies should make use of multiple macrolens density models, rather than the single model (B19) that we use here.
+Furthermore, the large extent of this arc may no longer be suitable for the approximations of the image midpoints lying exactly on the critical curve (equation \ref{eq:midpointposition}).
+We examine this possibility in greater detail in Appendix \ref{txt:higherorder}.
 Nonetheless, our constraint is consistent with that found in previous studies \citep{vegetti14,despali17,hsueh20}.

-For the Warhol arc, we infer at 68\% CI the upper limit of $\log f_{\rm sub}$ to be $-3.40^{+1.06}_{-0.97}$.
+For the Warhol arc, we infer at 68\% CI the upper limit of $\log f_{\rm sub}$ to be $-3.48^{+1.00}_{-0.91}$.
 As we saw with mock arcs, the relatively low asymmetry of this arc cause $f_{\rm sub}$ to be significantly less constrained.

 Lastly, we implicitly assume that $f_{\rm sub}$ in both clusters results from the same underlying physics.
 As discussed in Section \ref{txt:combinedpdf}, we assume that both clusters have the same radial distribution of subhalos, have approximately the same mass, and that we are probing the cluster profile the same value of $R/R_s$.
 These assumptions are sufficient to first order based on CLASH measurements \citep{umetsu14}.
 This allows us to combine the two posteriors to achieve a joint constraint on $f_{\rm sub}$, much like in Section \ref{txt:sampleobs}.
 We show this combined posterior in Figure \ref{fig:fullconstraints}.
-We find that $\log f_{\rm sub} = -2.68^{+0.58}_{-0.74}$.
+We find that $\log f_{\rm sub} = -2.76^{+0.55}_{-0.72}$.
 Future studies with our method will deliver more precise inferences from a greater number of arcs.